-5. What is the Allowable Indirect Cost Rate?
+5. What Is the Allowable Indirect Cost Rate?

 The limits on indirect costs vary according to the program and the type of application.
-An applicant for an RRTC is limited to an indirect rate of 15%.

 An applicant for a Disability and Rehabilitation Research Project should limit indirect charges to the organization's approved indirect cost rate.
 If the organization does not have an approved indirect cost rate, the application should include an estimated actual rate.

 6. Can Profitmaking Businesses Apply for Grants?

 Yes.
 However, for-profit organizations will not be able to collect a fee or profit on the grant, and in some programs will be required to share in the costs of the project.
 7. Can Individuals Apply for Grants?